altillimity/L-Band-Decoders/README.md

 **Decoding :**
 - Record a baseband
 - Demodulate with the FY Demodulator flowchart
-- Process the soft symbols with FengYun Decoder
+- Process the soft symbols with FengYun Decoder (use 3b mode for 3c, seems like the coding was changed)
 - Use that file in MetFy3x or run it through the CADU RSynchroderand to continue
 - Run the resulting CADU file through the FengYun VIRR Decoder